Narcosia/Powershell-Scripts/Remote-Management-Scripts/README.md

+# Remote Management Powershell Scripts

 A collection of remote management Powershell scripts

-+ Download-Extract-Zip
+* Download-Extract-Zip
-++ Downloads and extracts a zip file from a given URL to a given directory on a remote system
+    * Downloads and extracts a zip file from a given URL to a given directory on a remote system*